QuSpin/QuSpin/README.md

     ```
   which evaluates M = exp(a H(time)) using the pade approximation, see scipy docs of [expm](http://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.linalg.expm.html) for more information.

-* Schrodinger dynamics:
+* Schroedinger dynamics:

-  The hamiltonian class has 2 private functions which can be passed into Scipy's ode solvers in order to numerically solve the Schrodinger equation in both real and imaginary time:
+  The hamiltonian class has 2 private functions which can be passed into Scipy's ode solvers in order to numerically solve the Schroedinger equation in both real and imaginary time:
     1. __SO(t,v) which proforms: -iH(t)|v>
     2. __ISO(t,v) which proforms: -H(t)|v>